 Your doctor will then review the results of your test and determine an appropriate treatment plan for you.

-Bacterial overgrowth test
+Bacterial overgrowth test preparation instructions

 - Do not eat or drink anything for at least eight hours before beginning the test.
 The day before the test, avoid foods that digest slowly, such as beans and vegetables.